Give me a little while to get all this set up. Give me another little while to get in a regular updating habit.

 MY JOB, A.K.A.
 THAT THING THAT LETS ME BUY THE PENS BUT KEEPS ME FROM UPDATING ALL THE TIME

 When I first started this blog, I was a lab project manager in a psychology lab and had a lot more free time than I do now.
-Currently, I am employed as a
+For about three and a half years after that, I worked primarily as

 Hopefully in the coming year I’ll remember how to update on a regular schedule again.
 And update my links.